 Q: How long will the prosthesis last?

 A: The hip prosthesis is expected to last 25 years or more.
-The
+The knee prosthesis is

 expected to last 15 – 20years.
 Components can be replaced as necessary.